MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[SizeInByte <Int64?>]`: Discovered application size in bytes.
 Read-only
   - `[Version <String>]`: Version of the discovered application.
 Read-only

-DEVICECATEGORIES <IMicrosoftGraphDeviceCategory2[]>: The list of device categories with the tenant.
+DEVICECATEGORIES <IMicrosoftGraphDeviceCategory[]>: The list of device categories with the tenant.
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: Optional description for the device category.
   - `[DisplayName <String>]`: Display name for the device category.

-DEVICECOMPLIANCEPOLICIES <IMicrosoftGraphDeviceCompliancePolicy1[]>: The device compliance policies.
+DEVICECOMPLIANCEPOLICIES <IMicrosoftGraphDeviceCompliancePolicy[]>: The device compliance policies.
   - `[Id <String>]`: Read-only.
-  - `[Assignments <IMicrosoftGraphDeviceCompliancePolicyAssignment1[]>]`: The collection of assignments for this compliance policy.
+  - `[Assignments <IMicrosoftGraphDeviceCompliancePolicyAssignment[]>]`: The collection of assignments for this compliance policy.
     - `[Id <String>]`: Read-only.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.